partrita/DataAnalysis-w-AI-course/README.md

 ---

+## Rights and ackoneldgements

 ## You can use it to teach and learn freely

 **Atribution**: Békés, Gábor: "Doing Data Analysis with AI: a short course", available at [github.com/gabors-data-analysis/da-w-ai/](https://github.com/gabors-data-analysis/da-w-ai/), v0.4, 2025-04-04

 **License**: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) -- share, attribute, non-commercial (contact me for corporate gigs)

+## Thanks

+**Thanks:** Thanks a million to the two wonderful human RAs, Ms Zsuzsa Valde and Mr Kenneth Colombe, both Phd students.
+Thanks to Claude.ai that did a great deal of help in creating the simulated dataset.
+ChatGPT and Claude.ai helped create the slideshows and educated *me* on NLP.

+Thanks for CEU's teaching grant that allowed me pay humans and AI.